miquido/validoctor/README.md

 # Dependencies
 None.

-# TODO
+# In next release
-* Implement missing toString and equals/hashCode methods.
+* Add missing toString and equals/hashCode methods - DONE.
-* Return rule parameters and actual patient value in Ailment for easier result handling by clients.
+* Return rule parameters and actual patient value in Ailment for easier result handling by clients - in PR.
 * Add trait for multitheaded validation.